 These type of commercial activities continued through the ages.
 Another historical example would be in 1606 when King James I granted rights to the Virginia London Company to establish the colony of Virginia between the 34th and 41st latitudes in the New World.
 1-http://www.historyisfun.org/visitus/documents/LifeatJamestown.pdf

-Now that we understand where the terminology came from.
 The first modern example of Franchising started with Isaac Singer.
-He was an inventor that created a fantastic sewing machine and needed a scalable way of selling it.
+He was an inventor that created an advanced sewing machine and needed a scalable way of selling it.

 He created a business arrangement in which he would sell distribution rights to business people to sell his machines in specific geographic areas and a fee was paid up front for the rights to sell Singers machines (Franchise Fee).